xfides/smoothScrollTo-concept/README.md

 ### New position Y-coordinate

-Ok, the purpose of the `animateSingleScrollFrame()` is to actually scroll.
-We need to know an actual Y-coordinate of point we scroll to and we've done all the preliminary calculations, therefore we ready to calculate the stop scroll point for current frame:
+Alright, the purpose of the `animateSingleScrollFrame()` function is to actually scroll.
+We need to know the actual Y-coordinate of the point we're scrolling to, and since we've done all the preliminary calculations, we're ready to calculate the stopping scroll point for the current frame:

 ```js
 function animateSingleScrollFrame({